Agoric/documentation/main/getting-started/deploying.md

 All deployment happens via the local running Agoric process (specifically, the `ag-solo` process) that communicates with either a locally running or remote chain.
-The local process has a `home` object, which contains references to services on-chain, include `zoe`, the default `registry`, and the application user's `wallet`.
+The local process has a `home` object, which contains references to services on-chain, including `zoe`, the default `registry`, and the application user's `wallet`.
 Deploying to the chain uploads the bundled contract source code to the local process, and then uses its `zoe` access (via that `home` object) to install the code on chain.

-Developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps via the REPL associated with the wallet.
+Via the REPL associated with the wallet, developers can use all the on-chain commands that deployment scripts use to deploy contracts and Dapps.

 The `deploy.js` scripts run in an ephemeral `Node.js` outside of the Swingset kernel.
 The spawner runs within `ag-solo`, so is persistent.
 Once the `deploy.js` script ends,